Latent Space Dynamics Learning for Stiff Collisional-radiative Models: Introduction

-The objective of this work is to develop a data-driven surrogate method for the CR model using deep neural networks.
-Specifically, we first use a physics-assisted autoencoder on the CR data to find a low-dimensional latent representation of the original CR system.
+Specifically, we will first use a physics-assisted autoencoder on the CR data to find a low-dimensional latent representation of the original CR system.
 Then, we use a flow map neural network to learn the latent dynamics.
 Once our reduced surrogate model is trained, we can predict the whole latent dynamics given only the initial condition, through iteratively applying the flow map neural network, and then reconstruct its radiative power loss via a decoder.
 By leveraging deep learning techniques, our proposed surrogate model can provide a computationally efficient and accurate representation of the CR dynamics, facilitating better prediction and mitigation of plasma disruptions in fusion reactors.

-\subsection{Collisional-radiative Modeling}
+\section{Collisional-radiative Modeling}

 CR modeling deals with the complex interactions between electrons/photons and ions/neutrals in a plasma.
 These interactions could result in excitation, de-excitation, ionization, and recombination.
 Fig.~\ref{cr_demo} illustrates the processes of spontaneous decay and photo-ionization of an atom that is initially in excited states.
 The goal of CR modeling is to calculate the population densities of various charge states that resolve both the ground and excited energy levels of neutral and partially ionized atoms in the plasma, accounting for both collisional and radiative processes.
 To manage the wide range of possible ion states in a plasma, we order the ion population density vector in a plasma as,